To find an on-campus job, try Tru-Positions.

 Federal Work-Study is awarded on a rolling basis until funding is exhausted - normally by April 1.
 Employment renewal is not guaranteed due to funding, changes in the family income and/or number of family members and number of students requesting positions each year.
 Visit www.studentaid.ed.gov for more info.

 Institutional payroll is a job with the University that the student generally finds on his/her own.
 It is not Federal Work-Study.
 Most departments on campus are budgeted funds to employ students.
 Departments are encouraged to post open positions and you must generally complete an employment application and submit to the department supervisor for job consideration.
 The per hour pay rate for most positions is the current minimum wage.
 However, some positions pay a flat stipend per month and some technical positions pay slightly more per hour.

 You must be enrolled in at least 9 credit hours per semester to be cleared for Institutional Payroll.
 You may also work institutional during the summer, but need to have been enrolled in the preceding spring semester, the following fall semester or be taking classes in the summer.
 You can work up to 20 hours a week during the academic year and 39 hours per week during periods of non-enrollment, which includes any combination of hours from all employment options.
 However, students are not normally employed through both Federal Work-Study and Institutional Payroll during the same enrollment period.

-Scholarship Service: If you have a Truman merit scholarship(s) that exceed $1250 per semester and meet the credit hour and grade point requirements for renewal, you have the option of performing 60 hours of service per semester to renew your award.
+If you have a Truman merit scholarship(s) that exceed $1250 per semester and meet the credit hour and grade point requirements for renewal, you have the option of performing 60 hours of service per semester to renew your award.
 You may choose to take one-half the value of your scholarships and not perform the service.
 For more information regarding scholarship service, visit the scholarship renewal information page.